 Does this mean that we shouldn’t treat ourselves every now and then?
 Not necessarily.
 Believe me, I enjoy a bubble bath, a glass of wine, and a good book as much as the next person.
 However, the results of this study suggest that if you want to feel happier in your life, it's easier to reach that goal by treating others with kindness rather than having an extra piece of chocolate cake for yourself.

-A version of this post appeared on Positive Psychology Program on August 27, 2016.
+A version of this post also appears Positive Psychology Program.

 Nelson, S. K., Layous, K., Cole, S. W., & Lyubomirsky, S. (2016).
 Do unto others or treat yourself?
 The effects of prosocial and self-focused behavior on psychological flourishing.
 Emotion, 16, 850-861. doi: 10.1037/emo0000178